AAFaiyaz/xmltodb/README.md

 2. docker-compose.yml: Update the DB service according to your DBMS.
 3. .env: Update the database configuration parameters to match your DBMS.

 After making the changes, repeat the steps under "Configuration for MySQL" to build and run the application.

+## Logging

+The application has built-in logging mechanisms for error tracking.
+Errors during the execution of the application are logged into a file for debugging and record-keeping purposes.

+The log file can be found at `logs/xml_rocessor.log` in the application directory.

+This provides a convenient way to track down any issues or unexpected behaviour during the XML data processing, making troubleshooting easier.

 ## Limitations and Future Improvements
 1. The current test cases do not cover all possible scenarios.
 More test cases should be added in the future for more comprehensive testing.